jw9603/Standard_of_Google_BERT/README.md

 By the end of this book, you will be using BERT and its variants to perform several natural language processing tasks.

+### Goal

+Even if I can't do it every day, I'm going to keep recording.
+Even 30 minutes a day!!!

 ### Composition of the book

 [PART I BERT 시작하기]